tarwn/lessthandot-hugo/blogs/content/posts/2012-12-10-successful-consulting-series-estimating-work.md

 Mistaken discovery of these only being the major components to the project may lead to a small amount of hours allocated to the project.
 Some may even bypass the discovery phase all together as being completed and no hours allocated.

 In reality, the discovery stage for this has only begun.
-Let’s break it down and see how the thought process should go while adding hours to each discovery item.
+Let's break it down and see how the thought process should go while adding hours to each discovery item.

   * SQL Server 2005 upgrade to SQL Server 2008 R2<o :p></o>
   * 10 – Deprecated feature usage discovery <o :p></o>